meldurson/AllTameable/README.md

 * Command multiple creatures at once with taming wand.
 * DNA that is randomized for every creature and can be breed for specific traits.
 * Equipment to help with taming and breeding.
+* Can hand feed tamed creatures by using food on them.
 * __Can tame all bosses!__

 ![Modor](https://raw.githubusercontent.com/meldurson/AllTameable/main/Pics/DragonTower5to1.png)